IT-for-you/.github/profile/README.md

 ## Hi there, we build IT for you 👋

-🙋‍♀️ We are a small software agency located in Frankfurt/Main, Germany.
+🙋‍♀️ We are a small software agency located near Frankfurt/Main, Germany.
 We develop professional websites, shops, community pages and any sort of web-based applications and plugins.
 Most importantly, we appreciate the art of hand-crafting native full stack applications using our favorite technologies.

 🌈 Not only are we diverse in gender, we use a wide array of different tools to efficiently manage the work we do.
 Some of our favorites include:
 - Any JetBrains IDE to unleash our programming talent (thank god for their incredible features)